OpenCTI-Platform/connectors/elastic-connector/README.md

 # Elastic Threat Intel Connector

-This connector allows organizations to feed their Elastic platform using OpenCTI knowledge for the purposes of using "[indicator match](https://www.elastic.co/guide/en/security/current/rules-ui-create.html#create-indicator-rule)" rules in the Detection Engine.
+This connector allows organizations to feed their Elastic platform using OpenCTI knowledge.
+It has two modes: `ecs` and `stix`.

+`ecs` mode writes indicator objects in ECS format to Elasticsearch for the purpose of using "[indicator match](https://www.elastic.co/guide/en/security/current/rules-ui-create.html#create-indicator-rule)" rules in the Detection Engine.
+It will also create a background thread to poll for matches in the `.siem-signals-*` indices and will record them in OpenCTI as Sightings.

+`stix` mode writes the raw STIX objects used internally by OpenCTI to the index specified.

-This connector uses the OpenCTI *events stream*, so it consumes knowledge in real time and updates `threatintel` documents in ECS format.
+This connector uses the OpenCTI *events stream*, so it consumes knowledge in real time and updates `indicator` documents in ECS format.
 It also creates a background thread to poll for matches and update the OpenCTI indicators with sightings.

 ## Quick Start